konsumer/keyboard_at/README.md

 ### customization

 I use a [standard keymap](https://github.com/konsumer/keyboard_at/blob/main/keeb.py#L4-L12), which you can modify, but you can also just modify `onKeyUp`/`onKeyDown` to do whatever you want.
 Currently, it only prints code to serial, but you could make it send bluetooth or USB HID keyboard messages (these 2 modes are in the works.)
+The idea is that "the firmware is the configuration", so really, go wild, and make it do whatever you want.

 ### WebREPL